BorisMolch/pfrontend-temp/content/blog/the-new-chamber-music-enabling-vr-collaboration-with-ensemble-contrechamps.md

 **It’s a new challenge for concert musicians to take cues from things happening in virtual space.
 What were they watching, and how were they responding?**

 The main challenge for the musicians was to get a level of control over the VR instruments within Patch.
-WWe have classical training, and a lot of experience with experimental practices that allow them to get pretty much any sound out of their instrument in no time, without so much thinking about it.
+We have classical training, and a lot of experience with experimental practices that allow them to get pretty much any sound out of their instrument in no time, without so much thinking about it.
 Physical gestures and musical thinking are linked in very direct ways.

 In VR, we had to get familiar with the instruments that the Patch team designed for us and learn to have some agency.
 The VR instruments are very responsive, with a wide range of possibilities.
 While movement in space is the main way to interact with them, the process of interaction makes them a mixture between a synthesizer and an instrument - which was fun to get to grip with.